Nature September 22, 2017

-A Blue Oasis Is Hiding In This Desolate Canyon In Idaho
+Box Canyon Is A Blue Oasis Hiding Inside Of A Desolate Idaho Landscape

 It can be difficult to find Box Canyon, and once you do, it’s hard to imagine that hiding within it is a pool of water so blue you’ll have to do a double take.
 This hidden gem has been a favorite among locals for a long time.
 It can be hard to find information on it, with the only good sources of how to find this amazing pool of water coming from word of mouth.
 However, once you do find it, you won’t be sorry.
 This neat spot is a wonder to the eyes and comes as an awesome surprise.
 Take a look.